jupyterhub/repo2docker/docs/source/howto/export_environment.rst

 platform-specific packages, so you can only use an exported environment on the same platform.

-``repo2docker`` uses a linux based image as the starting point for every docker image it creates.
+``repo2docker`` uses a Linux-based image as the starting point for every Docker image it creates.
 However a lot of people use OSX or Windows as their day to day operating system.
 This means that the ``environment.yml`` created by a strict export will not work with error messages saying that certain packages can not be resolved (``ResolvePackageNotFound``).

 The solution
 ============